tlouarn/tlouarn.github.io/_posts/2025-02-23-getting-started-with-github-pages.md

 this will add a new folder at the root of the repository called .github/worklows inwhich there will be jekyll-gh-pages.yml

-from now on: each new push to the main branch will trigger a website refresh.
+from now on: each new push to the main branch will trigger a website refresh. the generated html is stored by Github in a special `_site` folder that can't be accessed from the repo.